top of page

 Season 2 opens with everyone treating her like a complicated friend they're working through stuff with.
 The show skips the reconciliation entirely and asks you to accept that these people are fine now.

-The entire season builds toward one reveal: Marie Moreau has powers on Homelander's level.
+Marie Moreau has powers on Homelander's level.
+That's the reveal the entire season builds toward.
 Eight episodes of messy, inconsistent storytelling to establish a single character upgrade.

 I gave it a seven out of ten when we finished, which in hindsight might be generous.
 My wife was less diplomatic about it.